viliokas/tunes/README.md

 # tunes
-Spring Boot RESTful Web Service for testing ITunes apis
+Spring Boot RESTful Web Service for testing ITunes API's
 ## Requirements

 For building and running the application you need: